Reaction to the verdict in the O. J. Simpson criminal trial: Changing the venue

 In Outrage, Bugliosi criticized the prosecution for holding the trial in downtown Los Angeles rather than Santa Monica where the murders took place.

 Alan Dershowitz stated the prosecution did this intentionally, but Toobin wrote that changing the venue is the domain of the courts, not the district attorney, and the trial "could never have been held anywhere except the criminal courts building in downtown Los Angeles" because that was the only area at the time that could accommodate it.

+In his book Reasonable Doubts written just after the trial, Dershowitz wrote about the choice to have the trial downtown was not just about accommodations.
+From a legal point of view he wrote that the District Attorney Garcetti wanted to use a grand jury which gave them a legal advantage because they would not have to share the evidence they had to get the indictment of OJ Simpson.
+A grand jury would not have been an option at one of the smaller courts away from downtown.

+Dershowitz also wrote about the race factor and the Rodney King case as motivation that Garcetti had to move the trial downtown, in his book he quoted journalist William Lockman’s work: “After the Rodney King fiasco, Garcetti didn’t want OJ Simpson being found guilty by a predominantly white jury”.

 Darden wrote in his book In Contempt that it was hypocritical to criticize the defense for allegedly trying to seat black jurors while also criticizing the prosecution for not wanting to hold the trial in Santa Monica so there would be fewer black jurors.

 During the jury selection process, both the defense and the prosecution were accused of intentionally trying to seat or exclude black jurors respectively which was illegal because California courts barred peremptory challenges to jurors based on race in People v.
 Wheeler.